jrawbits/VisionEval-Wiki-JR/Getting-Started.md

 library("shiny")
 runGitHub("gregorbj/VisionEval", subdir="sources/VEGUI")
 ```
-  3. The VE GUI should launch in your browser
+  3. VEGUI should launch in your browser
-  4. Click "Select Scenario Script" and navigate to the VERPAT run_model.R script in your local repository
+  4. Click "Select Scenario Script" and navigate to the VERPAT or VERSPM run_model.R script in your local repository
-  5. Click "Run" and then "Run Model Script" to run the VERPAT model
+  5. Click "Run" and then "Run Model Script" to run the model

 # Develop Branch